MWSandbox/docs/certifications/AZ-700-notes.md

       - BGP protocol support for route-based VPNs - e.g. for Hub and Spoke models
         - ASN identifies a network
     - Connections can bbe added with Local network gateway as target to establish VPN connection
-      - Shared key (PSK) is required on each side, wwill be exchanged by IKE protocol
+      - Shared key (PSK) is required on each side, will be exchanged by IKE protocol
       - Types: VNet-to-VNet, Site-to-Site (IPsec), ExpressRoute
   - Virtual WAN should be used if you need more than 30 S2S connections
   - Local Network Gateway: